heliogabalo/FoI/README.md

 source and how we'll document the work done.

-I have some changes in my spec file, as: required dependencies, exclusive platform decissions, and a few others.
+I have some changes in my spec file, as: required dependencies, exclusive platform decisions, and a few others.
 Once the work is done, it appears the need to document all the task done on the source -file spec.
-The problem in this repository  it's that it will sostain a bunch of unordered files, that could or could not relate betwen them.
+The problem in this repository  it's that it will sustain a bunch of unordered files, that could or could not relate between them.
 So the question is; what kind of logs i want to state in the history of this repo?

-In my opinion, all anotations should be integrated on the git log as a block.
-A general propouse log that describes all changes done _in a row._
+In my opinion, all annotations should be integrated on the git log as a block.
+A general propose log that describes all changes done _in a row._
 This avoids to duplicate the log, here; in the File of Interest repo, and in the actual repo that reflects the development of the application.